 periods of time, the person has the diagnosis of dysthymic disorder.

-present that could produce symptoms similar to those found in depression, such as a brain tumor, a thyroid problem, or
+that could produce symptoms similar to those found in depression, such as a brain tumor, a thyroid problem, or alcohol

-alcohol or drug abuse.
-Depression cannot be diagnosed with a blood test, an X ray, a CAT scan, or any other
+or drug abuse.
+Depression cannot be diagnosed with a blood test, an X ray, a CAT scan, or any other laboratory test.

 The Characteristic Symptoms of Depression